Gokusen: Drama

 "Kizuna" (絆), by Kazuya Kamenashi, who portrayed the exclusive drama character Ryū Odagiri.
 The second season was broadcast with English subtitles in the United States on KSCI in 2005.

 The third eleven-episode season of Gokusen, Gokusen 3, was broadcast on Nippon TV from April 19 to June 28, 2008.
 It was followed by a special episode, which aired on March 28, 2009.
 The theme song is "Niji" (虹) by Aqua Timez.
 It also includes an insert song, "Oretachi no Seishun" (俺たちの青春), by Hey!
 Say!
 JUMP's Yuya Takaki, who portrayed the exclusive drama character Yamato Ogata.

-Amazon Prime Video started streaming the series' three seasons in October 2024.
+Amazon Prime Video started streaming the three seasons in October 2024.

 Film

 The Gokusen television drama was followed and concluded by a theatrical film, Gokusen: The Movie, which premiered in Japan on July 11, 2009.

 Anime

 A 13-episode anime television series adaptation by Madhouse and directed by Yuzo Sato, was broadcast on Nippon TV from January 7 to March 31, 2004.
 The opening theme is "Hontō no Kotoba" (本当の言葉) by Foot Stamp, and the ending theme is "Onore Michi" (おのれ道) by Aki Yashiro.

 The series was licensed for English release in North America by Media Blasters, who released it on three DVDs, under its Anime Works imprint, from October 12, 2004, to March 1, 2005.
 The series aired in the United States on Encore WAM in 2006.